 - organizing and running training courses for military medical specialists

-The Center has the unique didactic base dedicated to field medical simulation.
+The Center has a unique didactic base dedicated to field medical simulation.

 Military Centre of Pharmacy and Medical Technology

-The Military Centre of Pharmacy and Medical Technology is a main medical logistics element.
-At present it is subordinated to Division of Medical Service of Inspectorate of Support.
+The Military Centre of Pharmacy and Medical Technology is the main medical logistics element.
+At present, it is subordinated to the Division of Medical Service of Inspectorate of Support.

 The ambulances and infirmaries providing “garrison level healthcare” are parts of Military Economic Units subordinated to Inspectorate of Support.